Alonso, Pujols, Acuña, Soto in for Home Run Derby

-ATLANTA (AP) — Mets slugger Pete Alonso will try to become the first player to win the All-Star Home Run Derby three consecutive times against a field that will include the Cardinals’ Albert Pujols, the Braves’ Ronald Acuña Jr. and Washington’s Juan Soto.
+ATLANTA (AP) — Mets slugger Pete Alonso will try to become the first player to win the All-Star Home Run Derby three consecutive times against a field that will include the Cardinals’ Albert Pujols, Phillies slugger Kyle Schwarber, the Braves’ Ronald Acuña Jr. and Washington’s Juan Soto.

-The New York first baseman said Monday he is one of eight participants in the July 18 competition at Dodger Stadium in Los Angeles.
+The New York first baseman said Monday he is one of nine participants in the July 18 competition at Dodger Stadium in Los Angeles.

 “It’s a really fun event, and it’s going to be super exciting,” Alonso said before the Mets played at Atlanta on Monday night.
 “I have a really good plan to go into it and, again, I have just so much fun.
 I don’t think anyone has more fun than I do, especially when it comes to this event.”